On this page you will find Questions and Answers on most topics connected with the installation of automotive window tinting.

 Q: “I’m worried about my child in the rear seat.
 It gets so hot, and I always see her squinting when I look in the rear view mirror.”

-A: Quantum film will reduce heat by up to 63%.
-It will block out 99% of the suns harmful rays.
+A: Window film block out 99% of the sun’s harmful UVA and UVB rays.
 And it can also substantially reduce glare depending upon the shade of film you choose.

 Q: Can I roll my windows down once window film has been applied?

-A: You must wait 48 hours before rolling windows down.
+A: You must wait about 48 hours before rolling windows down.

 Q: How should I clean the inside of the windows?